tprussell19/SweetAndSavory.Solution/README.md

      }
      ```
      Note: Be sure to change `[YOUR-PASSWORD-GOES-HERE]` to your actual MySQL password.
    - Run the command `dotnet ef migrations add Initial`.
-(If this command throws and error, you might have to run the command `dotnet tool install --global dotnet-ef` first.)
+(If this command throws an error, you might have to run the command `dotnet tool install --global dotnet-ef` first.)
    - Once the migration has been added, run the command `dotnet ef database update` to setup your database.
 5. To run the app:
    - Navigate to `SweetAndSavory.Solution/SweetAndSavory` in your command line